Create an Automated Pipeline

 Step 3 - Retrieve transcripts (text-based insights)

-For sessions that have video recordings, such as those based on interaction tests.
+For sessions that have video recordings, such as those based on think-out-loud tests.

 Endpoint